marcelebbrecht/powerrouting/README.md

 hopCounts), I raised the netDiameter for AODV and AODVPO on routers to 1024.

 Old: nextHopCount = oldHopCount + 1
 New: nextHopCount = oldHopCount + ( 1 / ( relativeCharge / powerSensitivity ) + powerBias ), where relativeCharge is in 0..1

+When running the simulations, 3 initial pings will be sent to establish routes, after 30s, pinging starts until the end.
+Initial pings don't count in statistics.

 Please create a runconfig that uses aodv.ini.
 The different configs are described inside the ini file.
 We use different scenarios:
 * different number of senders and receivers